megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 <!-- ... -->
 ```

-## Additional point: importing libraries as modules
+## Importing libraries as modules

 One interesting aspect to note is that, with `esbuild`, we are using [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) with [`import` statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#importing_features_into_your_script).
-This is particularly important for libraries, since some of them won't necessarily support being included as JavaScript modules in an obvious manner.
+This is particularly important for libraries, since some of them won't necessarily support being included as JavaScript modules by default or in an obvious manner.

 Our `site.js` demonstrates this.
 For example, it loads Bootstrap and the Font Awesome icons using the following statements: